InternLM/InternLM-Math/README.md

 </div>

 # News
 - [2024.01.29] We add checkpoints from ModelScope.
+Update results about majority voting and Code Intepreter.
 Tech report is on the way!
 - [2024.01.26] We add checkpoints from OpenXLab, which ease Chinese users to download!